4-en/EvolveTorch/README.md

 ### Core Functions
 -  Population Initialization
--  - [ ] Create functions to generate an initial population of neural networks.
+-  - [x] Create functions to generate an initial population of neural networks.
--  - [ ] Randomly initialize the weights for predefined network architecture.
+-  - [x] Randomly initialize the weights for predefined network architecture.

 - Fitness Evaluation
--  - [ ] Create mechanism to compare fitness of networks using given fitness function.
+-  - [x] Create mechanism to compare fitness of networks using given fitness function.

 - Selection
--  - [ ] Develop selection mechanisms to choose the top-performing networks as parents for the next generation.
+-  - [x] Develop selection mechanisms to choose the top-performing networks as parents for the next generation.

 ### Evolutionary Operations
 - Mutation
--  - [ ] Create mutation functions to introduce small random changes to the weights of neural networks.
+-  - [x] Create mutation functions to introduce small random changes to the weights of neural networks.
 -  - [ ] Experiment with different mutation strategies (e.g., Gaussian perturbation).

 - Crossover (Recombination)
--  - [ ] Implement crossover functions to combine genetic information from two parent networks to create offspring.
+-  - [x] Implement crossover functions to combine genetic information from two parent networks to create offspring.
 -  - [ ] Explore various crossover strategies (e.g., one-point or uniform crossover).

 - Population Replacement
--  - [ ] Define how new networks will replace the old generation, considering elitism and diversity.
+-  - [x] Define how new networks will replace the old generation, considering elitism and diversity.

+- Evolution Optimization
+-  - [ ] Test different strategies and values
+-  - [ ] Test performance in different scenarios
+   - [ ] Compare with other methods like sgd

 ### Main Evolution Loop
-- [ ] Create a loop that iteratively evolves the population over multiple generations.
+- [x] Create a loop that iteratively evolves the population over multiple generations.
 - [ ] Decide on a termination condition (e.g., maximum generations or fitness threshold).

 ### Logging and Visualization